UNamurCSFaculty/B2Scala/README.md

 The B2Scala tool is an incarnation in Scala of a Linda-like language, called Bach, developed at the University of Namur.
-It consists of a Domain Specific Language, internal to Scala, that allows to experiment programs developed in Bach while benefiting from the Scala eco-system, in particular from its type system as well as program fragments developed in Scala.
-Moreover, an Hennessy-Milner like logic is used to to restrict the executions of programs to those meeting logic formulae.
+It consists of a Domain Specific Language, internal to Scala, that allows to experiment with programs developed in Bach while benefiting from the Scala ecosystem, in particular from its type system as well as program fragments developed in Scala.
+Moreover, a Hennessy-Milner like logic is used to restrict the executions of programs to those meeting logic formulae.
 The tool is illustrated on the Needham-Schroeder security protocol, for which we manage to rediscover the man-in-the-middle attack first put in evidence by G. Lowe.

-More information on the B2Scala tool and its underlying process algebra can be found at the webpage
+More information on the B2Scala tool and its underlying process algebra can be found at this webpage

 https://staff.info.unamur.be/mbarkall/B2Scala/documentation

-Videos explaining the use of the tool are available at the webpage
+Videos explaining the use of the tool are available at this webpage

 https://staff.info.unamur.be/douardi/B2Scala/videos

 The source code is available from this github repository.

-## Package with the program inside
+## Package containing the program

-A sbt project with the B2Scala code and a program example is contained in the source code directory under the subdirectory b2scala_with_NS_program.
+An sbt project with the B2Scala code and a program example is contained in the source code directory under the subdirectory b2scala_with_NS_program.
 In its ``src/main/scala`` directory, it contains various subdirectories for the B2Scala tool but also a